Chapter 4. Configuring SSSD to use LDAP and require TLS authentication

-The System Security Services Daemon (SSSD) is a daemon that manages identity data retrieval and authentication on a RHEL host.
+The System Security Services Daemon (SSSD) is a daemon that manages identity data retrieval and authentication on a Red Hat Enterprise Linux host.
 A system administrator can configure the host to use a standalone LDAP server as the user account database.
 The administrator can also specify the requirement that the connection with the LDAP server must be encrypted with a TLS certificate.

 The authentication method of the LDAP objects can be either a Kerberos password or an LDAP password.
-Note that the questions of authentication and authorization of the LDAP objects are not addressed in this chapter.
+Note that the questions of authentication and authorization of the LDAP objects are not addressed here.